JustAeris/WaterBot/README.md

 ![Emojis](https://camo.githubusercontent.com/969866b03b1db389245aa44dd3cda12943ab8c5786bfd54f5245ee8f1cbe1e9a/68747470733a2f2f692e696d6775722e636f6d2f3974593733364e2e676966)

-To enable submitting your current stream to the global leaderboard, set the option `EnableLeaderboard` to true.
+To enable submitting your members' current streak to the global leaderboard, set the option `EnableLeaderboard` to true.
 Keep in mind that streaks also need to be enabled to make this possible.

 Now to run the bot, use your IDE or type `dotnet run` in the console.